Change Order: How They Work, What's Included

 Contractors make way for change orders by placing a “changes in work” clause in the contract.
 Construction lawyers help draft these special documents to make sure there is a clear pathway for all parties of an agreement to make any changes.
 The result is a smooth and simple workflow that helps to make changes stress-free for all involved.

-Construction Change Order Example
+Example of a Construction Change Order

 Sarai hires a construction company to add a new roof and new windows to her home.
 She and the contractors agree that it will cost $20,000 and will take 6 weeks to complete the job.
 After the subcontractors start working they realize some needed materials went up in price, which makes the needed budget higher.